xuezzou/Vulnerable-nodejs/README.md

 2. **Broken Authentication**

     This type of attack relates to the user's identity, authentication, and session management.
-Some vulnerabilitoes in authentication systems can give attackers access to user accounts and even the admin account.
+Some vulnerabilities in authentication systems can give attackers access to user accounts and even the admin account.
 For example, an attacker can take lists of known words against a user to form different combinations of passwords and then brute force trying all those combinations on the login system to see if there are any that work.

     Some strategies to mitigate authentication vulnerabilities are implementing weak password check, multi-factor authentication as well as avoiding deploying default credentials and limiting or delaying repeated login attempts using rate limiting.